Riccorl/llm-foundry/scripts/data_prep/wb/README.md

 }
 ```

+For wrapping local plain text files (e.g., parsed PDFs) into the required JSONL format, you can refer to the example code provided in `scripts/data_prep/wrap_to_jsonl.py`.

-The output of the script is a set of files in [MDS](https://docs.mosaicml.com/projects/streaming/en/stable/preparing_datasets/dataset_format.html#mds) format.
+The output of the `convert_dataset_hf.py` script is a set of files in the [MDS](https://docs.mosaicml.com/projects/streaming/en/stable/preparing_datasets/dataset_format.html#mds) format, which is optimized for efficient streaming and training.

 ### Dolmino